Lesbian kisses could be banned from television screens until the watershed under nutter inspired Government plans to stop children

 The report accuses broadcasters of actively working against parents by peddling sexual content.
 'Some parents even questioned whether the watershed still exists.'

-as a whole.
+viewers as a whole.
 Broadcasters and Ofcom should report annually on how they have specifically engaged parents over the previous year, what they have learnt and what they are doing differently as a result.
-The onus is on broadcasters to show acceptable content
+The onus is on broadcasters to show

 The report says parents are most concerned by music performances in music and talent shows during family viewing hours which were heavily influenced by the sexualised and gender-steroetyped content of music videos